 - Give a month’s worth of personal training or yoga sessions to get back to “real life”

-Long-lasting memories are built through repetition and recaps.
+Long-lasting memories are built through repetition.
 Organize a post-event seminar, survey your attendees or set up a photo-sharing contest to follow up on an incentive trip.
 Post-event activities shouldn’t necessarily relate only to those who were on the trip.
 Let them share their impressions at public events to boost awareness.

 President’s Club programs are a great way to reward and recognize your top talent.
 Don’t shy away from upgrades and add-ons that turn moments into memories before and long after the trip.